 The Country Practitioners Committee is representative of practitioners working in regional and remote Western Australia.

-The current focus of the Committee is in strategic planning and the best way to practically implement the goals set by the Committee.
-The Committee is focused on ensuring they are representing, engaging, connecting, supporting and advocating for all members of the profession in regional areas.
+The current focus of the Committee has been on strategic planning and the best way to practically implement the goals set by the Committee.
+The Committee aims to ensure the Law Society is representing, engaging, connecting, supporting and advocating for all members of the profession in regional areas.

 For more information about this committee please email General Manager, Advocacy – Mary Woodford, firstname.lastname@example.org